 Description – Get the ever so popular tread plate design in a tile that is not only durable but comfortable underfoot with our Diamond Flex Nitro Tiles.
 Available in several colors, this tile is the perfect floor for any garage or workshop floor.
 Easy to clean and maintain, these interlocking tiles feature a hidden interlocking design that will give your garage that high-end finished look you have always wanted.
 Great for commercial or residential use, a 15-year warranty backs our Diamond Flex Nitro Tiles.

 Material – Flex tiles are constructed entirely of a proprietary blend of flexible PVC that guarantees the most durable garage tile on the market.
-This custom PVC blend also ensures that the tiles are flexible and have the anti-fatigue flooring qualities often associated with rubber flooring but also the durability, long life, and chemical resistance associated with PVC tiles.
+This custom PVC blend also ensures that the tiles are flexible and have the anti-fatigue flooring qualities often associated with rubber flooring.
+But they also have the durability, long life, and chemical resistance associated with PVC tiles.

 Size – 20.5" x 20.5"

 Weight – 3.38 Lbs. per tile.